-- 1 better policy development, it starts, first and - 2 foremost, with human relationships, not simply - 3 protocols or other ways of doing work.
-It is the - 4 human relationships that cause people to trust each - 5 other. - 6 This is a long-term growth.
-This is a - 7 decided investment in the future, but that investment - 8 in building those relationships through the fellows - 9 program, among others, is an act of faith and - 10 commitment in the future that creates the environment - in which you ultimately get a better result and the - 12 basis for sharing information and cooperating more - 13 broadly. - 14 Then there are the building of the bilateral - 15 relationships already referred to by Randy and - 16 Chairman Simons, the one-on-one engagement and - 17 discussion over time that, again, is essential if - 18 you're going to have a program that promotes the - 19 development of common approaches, understanding of - 20 where differences arise, and the gradual progress - 21 towards a common result. - 22 The contributions to the networks -- the - 23 ICN, the OECD, UNCTAD, ICPEN -- were it not for the - 24 work of the individual agencies, including the FTC, - 25 this couldn't possibly have happened.
+If you want to build an environment that has the trust that is indispensable to the deeper level of cooperation that will facilitate better work on cases, better policy development, it starts, first and foremost, with human relationships, not simply protocols or other ways of doing work.
+It is the human relationships that cause people to trust each other.

+6 This is a long-term growth.
+This is a 7 decided investment in the future, but that investment 8 in building those relationships through the fellows 9 program, among others, is an act of faith and commitment in the future that creates the environment 10 11 in which you ultimately get a better result and the 12 basis for sharing information and cooperating more 13 broadly.

+14 Then there are the building of the bilateral 15 relationships already referred to by Randy and 16 Chairman Simons, the one-on-one engagement and discussion over time that, again, is essential if 17 you're going to have a program that promotes the 18 development of common approaches, understanding of 19 where differences arise, and the gradual progress 20 21 towards a common result.

+The contributions to the networks -- the ICN, the OECD, UNCTAD, ICPEN -- were it not for the work of the individual agencies, including the FTC, this couldn't possibly have happened.
 The ICN may be

-- 1 a virtual network, but the work is real.
-And the only - 2 way the work takes place is through human beings - 3 committing themselves to do it.
-I look at the work - 4 that Commissioner Boswell and his colleagues at the - 5 Bureau in Canada did.
-Had it not been for Canada - 6 providing a virtual secretary, there would be no ICN - 7 over time.
-And to look, and I'm aware of the - 8 dedication of effort at the FTC by its professional - 9 staff, by the Office of International Affairs, I will - 10 further add that if the Canadian Bureau is one pillar - indispensable to the ICN, the FTC is a supporting - 12 buttress that was equally important to keeping the ICN - 13 working and successful.
-That was a real and - 14 farsighted commitment. - Technical assistance, to sum up the style, - 16 the concern, I think, when Americans go abroad is that - 17 they're loud, they're dogmatic, doctrinaire.
-They're - 18 occasionally right, but they're never in doubt -- - 19 (Laughter.) - 20 MR. KOVACIC: -- so that you worry about - 21 exactly what course they're taking and what they have - 22 to say.
-The Technical Assistance Program I've seen - 23 going back to its origin, by contrast, thoughtful, - 24 sustaining.
+1 a virtual network, but the work is real.
+And the only 2 way the work takes place is through human beings 3 committing themselves to do it.
+I look at the work that Commissioner Boswell and his colleagues at the 4 Bureau in Canada did.
+Had it not been for Canada 5 б providing a virtual secretary, there would be no ICN 7 over time.
+And to look, and I'm aware of the dedication of effort at the FTC by its professional 8 9 staff, by the Office of International Affairs, I will further add that if the Canadian Bureau is one pillar 10 11 indispensable to the ICN, the FTC is a supporting 12 buttress that was equally important to keeping the ICN 13 working and successful.
+That was a real and 14 farsighted commitment.

+Technical assistance, to sum up the style, the concern, I think, when Americans go abroad is that they're loud, they're dogmatic, doctrinaire.
+They're occasionally right, but they're never in doubt --

+19 (Laughter.)

+20 MR. KOVACIC: -- so that you worry about 21 exactly what course they're taking and what they have 22 to say.
+The Technical Assistance Program I've seen 23 going back to its origin, by contrast, thoughtful, 24 sustaining.
 What's been the role of advisors?
-Like - 25 the wait staff in the restaurant.
+Like 25 the wait staff in the restaurant.
 We give you a menu.